Installation

 1. Get an EMode License

-Then, purchase a software license online through the EMode store.
+Purchase a subscription license through the EMode store.
 This is required, even for a free EMode2D license.

 |